 - Raw scores for Blues Content will be multiplied by four

-- Raw scores for Talent and for Vocals will be multiplied by three
+- Raw scores for Talent and for Vocals will be multiplied by two

-- Originality (to be discussed re increasing the weighting for Originality) and Stage Presence will be multiplied by two.
+- Raw scores for Stage Presence will be multiplied by two

 An act will be penalized one point from its Total Weighted Score for each of the following: